Is Tijuana safe to travel to in 2022?

 Tijuana, the gateway to the great nation of Mexico, is a great place to visit or make a stop at.

-Exploring this region of Mexico should be high on your bucket list and it would be such a shame if visitors were put off by perceptions driven by news media.
+Exploring this region of Mexico should be high on your list and it’d be a shame if visitors were put off by perceptions driven by news media.

 📌 Like this article?
 Pin it…